Overview Of Membrane Processes

 One variant on microfiltration, cross-flow filtration (CFF) has been available since the 70s as a viable unit operation in downstream processing.
 Here, the retentate passes over the membrane where an operating pressure (the transmembrane pressure) causes permeate to cross the membrane barrier.

 The technique is especially useful for the recovery of proteins produced by recombinant DNA organisms.
-No aerosols are produced during the operation and the requirements for safe equipment can be easily fulfilled easily with considerable savings in costs.
+No aerosols are produced during the operation and the requirements for safe equipment can be easily fulfilled with considerable savings in costs.
 The process rivals centrifugation and decanting as the method for recovering cells and particulates.

 The general jobs for CFF in downstream processing are bioprocessing:-